 The Rent Regulation Reform Act (RRRA) of 1993 permitted the deregulation of occupied apartments renting for \$2,000 or more in which the tenants in occupancy had a combined household income in excess of \$250,000 in each of the immediately two preceding years.
 The 1997 RRRA reduced the income threshold to \$175,000.
-Deregulation would occur upon application

-Subtractions to the Stabilized Housing Stock due to High Rent/High Income Decontrol, 1994-2006 by the owner and upon the expiration of the rent stabilized lease.
-This income-based decontrol process, which is administered by the DHCR, relies upon data furnished to the NYS Department of Taxation and Finance as part of the verification process.
+Deregulation would occur upon application by the owner and upon the expiration of the rent stabilized lease.
+This incomebased decontrol process, which is administered by DHCR, relies upon data furnished to the NYS Department of Taxation and Finance as part of the verification process.
 Please note that both the rent level and household income criteria have to be met for decontrol to take place.
 If households earning at least \$175,000 paid less than \$2,000 per month, rent regulation would remain in effect.
-Also note that the owner must apply to DHCR in order to decontrol the unit.
-If the owner did not submit a decontrol application, the occupying tenant would remain regulated regardless of rent level and household income.
+Also note that the owner must apply to DHCR in order to decontrol the If the owner did not submit a decontrol unit. application, the occupying tenant would remain regulated regardless of rent level and household income.
 Because DHCR has to approve the orders of deregulation, an exact accounting exists of units leaving regulation as a result of High Rent/High Income decontrol.